HNRS - Honors

 General education humanities course.
 Interdisciplinary introduction to the role of law and public policy in the public and private sectors.
 Provides a basic framework for understanding the differing rationale and methods associated with developing laws and public policies, and explores the impact of the political and social environment on the development, interpretation and application of both public policy and law.

 HNRS 365.
-Star Trek, Black Mirror or Terminator?
-An Exploration of Where Emerging Technologies Are Taking Us (3).
+Navigating the Future: An Interdisciplinary Exploration of Emerging Technologies (3).

 HNRS 398.
 Travel Seminar (1-4).